 The manufacturer has a warranty for two years, protecting you from anything that might go wrong with their manufacturing process for the first couple of years after you make the purchase.

 The Bad Stuff

 Colemeter isn’t exactly a name on the forefront of most in-field technicians, where names like Fluke and Fieldpiece remain dominant despite their much higher price tags.
 Those who make their living with their tools might want to look elsewhere, the advanced features and impressive reputation of those companies is probably worth the extra money.

 There doesn’t seem to be a way to calibrate it either.
 This isn’t terrible for the person who needs it for at home where a five or ten degree difference isn’t that big of a deal but it’s really not a great thing when you need to know within a fraction of a degree what you’re looking for.

 It also runs on a fairly bulky 9V battery which fits into the handle, meaning that one of the integral pieces of the unit which is made of plastic will need to be opened and closed when the battery needs to be changed.
 Again, this isn’t much of a concern for around the house, but in the field it can be quite a pain.

 It’s also not the most ergonomic design out there, it’ll fit in most people’s hands but if you’re having to use it for an extended period it’s not going to be a comfortable experience.

 The Colemeter is great for someone who just needs a quick laser thermometer for around the house, but it’s not exactly ideal for those who have to work with one all the time.
 For a consumer-grade IR thermometer you’re not going to find anything remotely comparable for the same price, but it falls short on those little details which can make all the difference for those who actively use this kind of product at their job.
-And unless you can dig up a coupon from one of those coupon websites, then you’re probably stuck paying what Amazon is asking for.

 Around the house?
 Absolutely perfect.